For a Living Planet - Meet our Team of Legal Specialists

 Susan D. Shaw LLM, LLB(Hons), DipLP, NP

 Susan founded Living Law in 2013 and has a real passion for the goals of sustainable development and making the law more broadly accessible across societies, in line with the UNECE Aarhus Convention and broader agendas of democracy, transparency and accountability.
 She specialises primarily in international law in the field of the environment, public law, energy law and human rights.
-She is a member of the IUCN World Commission on Environmental Law, a participant in the UN Harmony with Nature initiative, as well as an observer to the UN Minamata Convention on Mercury.
-She is active in promoting debate about the shifts needed to Earth-Law and jurisprudence in the coming years.
+She is a member of the IUCN World Commission on Environmental Law, a participant in the UN Harmony with Nature initiative (Expert, Earth Jurisprudence), as well as an observer to the UN Minamata Convention on Mercury.
+She is active in promoting debate about the shifts needed to Earth-Law and jurisprudence in the coming years given the ecological crisis facing the planet.

 "Having access to high-quality legal advice should be available to all members of society as a basic right.
 As a first-generation lawyer, I strive to break down cultural barriers to accessing the law and to build a broader understanding of the added value that a critical legal perspective can bring to policy and other campaigning debates.

-Establishing Living Law has given me the freedom to develop innovative and specialist approaches to the delivery of Legal Services.
+Establishing Living Law has given me the freedom to develop innovative and specialist approaches to the delivery of Legal Services - for a living planet and present and future generations.
 I enjoy bringing my international academic training and experience of working with global actors and a multi-level governance perspective to analyse issues.
 Very often, these considerations illustrate the rights-based optics involved in policy and administrative decision-making today."

 Annaïg Nicol LLM (forthcoming)